j-enk/IT2901-25-elfryd/battery-sensor/nrf/sensor/README.md

 ## System Overview

-The **Zephyr‑nRF Sensor Suite** is a collection of lightweight Zephyr applications that demonstrate how to interface common I²C sensors with Nordic nRF52/53 devices.
-Each application lives in its own directory (`battery/`, `temp/`, `gyro/`) and exposes a common sample interface so they can be reused or composed into larger projects.
+The Sensor project is a collection of lightweight Zephyr applications that demonstrate how to interface common I²C sensors with Nordic nRF52 devices.
+Each application lives in its own directory (`saadc_battery_monitor/`, `bme280_temp/`, `mpu6050_gyro/`) and exposes a common sample interface so they can be reused or composed into larger projects.

 Key design goals: